circleci/circleci-docs/jekyll/_cci2/api-developers-guide.md

 ### GitHub and Bitbucket projects
 {: #github-and-bitbucket-projects }

 The CircleCI API shares similarities with previous API versions in that it identifies your projects using repository name.
-For instance, if you want to pull information from CircleCI about the GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a _triplet_ of the project type (VCS provider), the name of your engineering organization (or your VCS username), and the name of the repository.
+For instance, if you want to pull information from CircleCI about the GitHub repository "https://github.com/CircleCI-Public/circleci-cli" you can refer to that in the CircleCI API as `gh/CircleCI-Public/circleci-cli`, which is a _triplet_ of the VCS type (VCS provider), the name of your engineering organization (or your VCS username), and the name of the repository.

-For the project type you can use `github` or `bitbucket` as well as the shorter forms `gh` or `bb`.
+For the VCS type you can use `github` or `bitbucket` as well as the shorter forms `gh` or `bb`.
 The `organization` is your username or organization name in your version control system.

 With this API, CircleCI introduces a string representation of the triplet called the `project_slug`, which takes the following form:

 ```
-{project_type}/{org_name}/{repo_name}
+{vcs_type}/{org_name}/{repo_name}
 ```

 The `project_slug` is included in the payload when pulling information about a project, and when looking up a pipeline or workflow by ID.
 The `project_slug` can then be used to get information about the project.